Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Here's an example of an I1 diamond

-When determining the clarity of diamonds, experts will note the appearance of the diamond when it is face up, with a microscope at 10x magnification and eye visibility.
+When determining the clarity of diamonds on a clarity scale, experts will note the appearance of the diamond when it is face up, with a microscope at 10x magnification and eye visibility.
 However, to identify any diamond inclusions there may be, a higher power than 10x will be used.
 Otherwise, it may be too difficult to determine.

-Five factors play a significant role in how the clarity grades are determined.
+Five factors play a significant role in how a diamond is graded, and how its “score” on the diamond clarity chart is determined.
 These five roles in diamond grading include size, nature, number, location, and the relief of the inclusions.

 Think You’re A Diamond Pro?

-The most common mistake people make when buying diamonds is they purchase a diamond with a clarity grade that is simply too high to appreciate in order to buy a “good investment.”
+The most common mistake people make when buying diamonds is purchasing a diamond with a clarity grade that is simply too high to appreciate in order to buy a “good investment.”

-The chart above contains real magnified sample images of GIA certified diamonds.
-I have chosen to use Asscher Cuts & Emerald Cuts for the sample images since these step-cut shapes show inclusions the clearest.
+The section below contains real magnified images of GIA certified diamonds.
+I have chosen to use Asscher Cuts & Emerald Cuts, as these step-cut diamond shapes tend to show inclusions the clearest.

-It should become clear from the chart above why it is so crucial to only buy from an online vendor (Like James Allen and Brian Gavin Diamonds) that provides you with high-quality images of their diamonds.
+It should become clear from the images below why it is so crucial to only buy diamonds from an online vendor (Like James Allen, Blue Nile and Brian Gavin Diamonds) that provides you with high-quality images of their diamonds.

 If you see anything at all on diamonds with a Flawless clarity grade, you can be assured that it is merely dust.
 For example, if you click on the sample image here, you’ll notice there is a tiny speck on the bottom part of the table.
 That tiny speck, if it were an inclusion inside the diamond, would probably render the stone a VVS2.

 The tiny pinpoints can only be seen under a powerful microscope.
-I have offered a sample diamond, but there really isn’t a need.
+I have offered this sample diamond from James Allen, but there really isn’t a need.
 VVS1 size inclusions aren’t visible at this level of magnification.
 A regular photograph, even a highly magnified one, can only focus on one level of depth.

 If a VVS-size inclusion is in a diamond, and the image is focused on a different layer of depth, there is no chance the pinpoint inclusion will be visible.